cabforum/cabforum.org/content/posts/2026/2026-04-09-minutes-of-the-server-certificate-working-group.md

 expectations and did not require significant code changes.
 She indicated she was open to moving the effective date if strong consensus emerged.

-Wayne stated that members who felt strongly about changing the effective=20 date should comment on the mailing list before the discussion period=20 ended.
+Wayne stated that members who felt strongly about changing the effective date should comment on the mailing list before the discussion period ended.
 Otherwise, the ballot would proceed.

-Aaron noted that the discussion period for SC-99 was expected to conclude the following day, after which the ballot would be moved to the=20 voting stage unless additional concerns were raised.
+Aaron noted that the discussion period for SC-99 was expected to conclude the following day, after which the ballot would be moved to the voting stage unless additional concerns were raised.

-About informal or unwritten conventions (e.g. summer timing=20 considerations), participants noted that these practices are not=20 documented and that there is no formal consensus.
+About informal or unwritten conventions (e.g. summer timing considerations), participants noted that these practices are not documented and that there is no formal consensus.
 It was suggested that such conventions should either be discussed at a future face-to-face meeting or formalized through a ballot and incorporated into the bylaws.